GSA/digitalcorps.gsa.gov/_fellows/2022/thomas-sittmann.md

 hometown: Aberdeen, NC
 university: Norwich University
 region: south
-bio_short: Cybersecurity specialist ready to continue serving the country with his technology skills.
+bio_short: Cybersecurity specialist ready to continue serving the country with his technology skills
 why: "I was very fortunate that I was able to complete a Pathways internship with CISA.
 Having worked in the technology sector and also being in the military, I saw the critical need for technology specialists.
 I also wanted work as a civil servant again and the Digital Corps helped fill that desire while providing a great opportunity.
 It pairs my passion to continue serving with filling the technology gap we have in the United States."
 fun_fact: Thomas is a huge Tottenham Hotspur fan.
 tags: ['south', '2022','Cybersecurity']